-EPAM (Elementary Perceiver and Memoriser) is a well-known computer model of a wide and growing range of memory tasks.
+The Elementary Perceiver And Memoriser (EPAM) is a well-known computer model of a wide and growing range of memory tasks.
 The basic ideas behind EPAM include mechanisms for encoding chunks of information into long-term memory by constructing a discrimination network.
-The EPAM model has been used to simulate a variety of psychological regularities, including the learning of verbal material (Feigenbaum & Simon, 1962; Feigenbaum & Simon, 1984) and expert digit-span memory (Richman, Staszewski, & Simon, 1995).
-EPAM has been expanded to use visuo-spatial information, as in MAPP (Simon & Gilmartin, 1973).
+The EPAM model has been used to simulate a variety of psychological regularities, including the learning of verbal material (Feigenbaum & Simon,

+1962, 1984) and expert digit-span memory (Richman, Staszewski, & Simon, 1995).
+EPAM has been expanded to use visuo-spatial information (Simon & Gilmartin, 1973).

 EPAM organizes memory into a collection of chunks, where each chunk is a meaningful group of basic elements.
 For example, in chess, the basic elements are the pieces and their locations; the chunks are collections of pieces, such as a king-side pawn formation.
 These chunks are developed through the processes of discrimination and familiarization.
 Essentially, each node of the network holds a chunk of information about an object in the world.
-The nodes are interconnected by links into a network, with each link representing the result of applying a test to the object.
+The nodes are interconnected by links into a network with each link representing the result of applying a test to the object.
 When trying to recognize an object, the tests are applied beginning from the root node, and the links are followed until no further test can be applied.
-At the node reached, if the stored chunk matches that of the object then familiarization occurs, in which the chunk's resolution is increased by adding more details of the features in that object.
-If the current object and the chunk at the node reached differ in some feature, then discrimination occurs, which adds a new node and a new link based on the mis-matched feature.
+When a node is reached, if the stored chunk matches that of the object then familiarization occurs.
+The chunk's resolution is then increased by adding more details of the features in that object.
+If the current object and the chunk at the node reached differ in some feature, then discrimination occurs, which adds a new node and a new link based on the mismatched feature.
 Therefore, with discrimination, new nodes are added to the discrimination network; with familiarization, the resolution of chunks at those nodes is increased.

-The EPAM template theory, and its computer implementation CHREST (Gobet & Simon, 1996a), uses the same framework as the EPAM theory (Feigenbaum & Simon, 1984; Richman et al., 1995), with which it is compatible.
-As in the earlier chunking theory of Chase and Simon (1973), the EPAM template theory assumes that chess experts develop a large EPAM-like net of chunks during their practice and study of the game.
-In addition, EPAM assumes that some chunks, which recur often during learning, develop into more complex retrieval structures (templates) having slots for variables that allow a rapid encoding of chunks or pieces.
+The Chunk Hierarachy and REtrieval STructures (CHREST; de Groot & Gobet, 1996; Gobet & Simon, 1996b) is one of the most current theories of memory developed from the ideas in EPAM.
+Gobet and Simon (2000) present a detailed description of the present version of CHREST and report simulations on the role of presentation time in the recall of game and random chess positions.
+As in the earlier chunking theory of Chase and Simon (1973), CHREST assumes that chess experts develop a large EPAM-like net of chunks during their practice and study of the game.
+In addition, CHREST assumes that some chunks, which recur often during learning, develop into more complex retrieval structures (templates) with slots for variables that allow a rapid encoding of chunks or pieces.